-Collaboration to promote health programs supporting UN Sustainable Development Goals
+Kinect health programs are in support of UN Sustainable Development Goals

-Two technology companies have come together with one goal — to reduce the spread of HIV in Africa.
-The blockchain and healthcare technology company Kinect has partnered with Kamari, who is building an ecosystem of mobile gaming and lotteries with existing licenses in over seven African countries, to fund and promote new HIV testing programs in countries across the African continent.
+The team at Kinect are committed to help reduce the spread of HIV in Africa.
+The blockchain and healthcare technology company Kinect will be partnering with is building an ecosystem to fund and promote new HIV testing programs in countries across the African continent.
 Both companies are focused on development across Africa and have formed an official partnership with the intention of promoting health initiatives and increase the detection of infectious diseases, aimed to support the United Nations SDG #3: Good Health and Well Being.

 The idea behind this initiative is to incentivize people to engage with and eliminate HIV through education.
 Currently, HIV infection continues to rise in parts of sub-saharan Africa.
 The culprit is miseducation and misinformation surrounding the virus.
 Incorrect medical information that circulates in society ranges from how the virus is transmitted to how the disease can be managed and lived with.
 In a climate of inaccurate myths, the stigma of HIV lingers, leading to widespread distrust of testing for the disease, which further increases infections.

 While miseducation about HIV is not a problem only in Africa, the increasing infection rate is most acute in East African and Sub-Saharan Africa, where the rate remains stubbornly high, particularly among young males ages 18–35.
 This is why the Kinect partnership focuses on testing this age group.
 The proposed lottery is being established to encourage untested males to undergo an HIV test at participating clinics.
 Kinect have entered into a US$2.5m coin swap to fund the initiative.